aoifekeane001/pands_project/README.md

 ### Project Scope
 In Scope
 * Data: Fishers Iris data set (https://www.kaggle.com/datasets/uciml/iris)
-* Analysis: Using Python - date exploration & interpretation using NumPy, Pandas & data visualisation using Matplotlib
+* Requirements: Python Program
+Outputs a summary of each variable to a single text file Saves a histogram of each variable to png file
+Outputs a scatter plot of each pair of variables Performs any other appropriate analysis

 Out of Scope
-* Data: Any other data set not listed in this document
+* Data: Any other data set not listed in scope of this document
-* Analysis: Any other analysis not listed in this document
+* Requirements: Any requirement not listed in scope of this document

 ### Project Objectives